• Skip to primary navigation

 • Run through a strainer to remove seeds and pulp (I add 1 Tbsp of seeds back in to the juices for a little bit of texture, this is optional) and allow to cool completely before using in frosting.
 Discard leftover seeds/pulp.

-• Once raspberry juices have cooled completely, prepare the frosting by creaming together butter and cream cheese.
+• Once raspberry juices have cooled completely, prepare the frosting by creaming butter until smooth.

-• Gradually add 1 cup of powdered sugar and stir until combined.
+• Gradually add powdered sugar and stir until combined.

-• Add in raspberry juices and vanilla extract and stir well.
+• Add in raspberry juices and stir well.

 • Spread or pipe frosting on top of cooled cupcakes.